icohigh/mina/automation/services/mina-bp-stats/sidecar/README.md

 This is a simple sidecar that communicates with Mina nodes to ship off uptime data for analysis.

-Unless you're a founding block producer, you shouldn't need to run this sidecar.
+Unless you're a founding block producer, you shouldn't need to run this sidecar, and you'll need to talk with the Mina team to get a special URL to make it work properly.

 ## Configuration